Understanding Neurodermatitis: The Basics of Atopic Dermatitis

 - Evening primrose oil: Rich in gamma-linolenic acid, reduces inflammation

-Active ingredient class | Potency | Duration of use | Main advantages | Important disadvantages |
+| Active Ingredient Class | Potency | Duration of Application | Main Advantages | Important Disadvantages |

-Weak corticosteroids | Class I (hydrocortisone) | Up to 4 weeks | Well tolerated, non-prescription | Limited effect in severe attacks |
+| Weak Corticosteroids | Class I (Hydrocortisone) | Up to 4 weeks | Well tolerated, over-the-counter | Limited effect in severe flare-ups |

-Moderate corticosteroids | Class II-III | 2-3 weeks | Good effect in acute attacks | Skin atrophy with long-term use |
+| Moderate Corticosteroids | Class II-III | 2-3 weeks | Good effect in acute flare-ups | Skin atrophy with long-term use |

-Calcineurin inhibitors | Tacrolimus, Pimecrolimus | Long-term therapy possible | No skin atrophy | Burning at the beginning, more expensive |
+| Calcineurin Inhibitors | Tacrolimus, Pimecrolimus | Long-term therapy possible | No skin atrophy | Burning at the beginning, more expensive |

-- Fast effect in acute inflammation
+- Rapid effect in acute inflammation

 - Significant reduction in itching

-- Weak preparations available without a prescription
+- Weak preparations available over-the-counter

 - Proven, well-researched effect

-Disadvantages of corticosteroids
+Disadvantages of Corticosteroids

 - Skin atrophy with long-term use